How Do You Make Money From UITF Investing?

 So the first question that we should answer is, what does UITF stand for?
+It’s an acronym for Unit Investment Trust Fund.

 First, I want you to focus on the word “FUND” because that’s what it is basically – a pool of money from many individuals.

-UITF is a generic term and banks often call them by many different names.
+UITF is a generic term, and banks often call them by many different names.
 One thing that they all have in common is that they have the word “FUND” at the end.

-You can read through some examples from my past articles: Here are the investment funds of BPI and here are the UITF products of BDO.
+You can read through some examples from my past articles: Here are the investment funds of BPI, and here are the UITF products of BDO.

-Moving on… when you invest in a UITF, you are actually buying “units” or shares of the fund, that’s why there’s the word “UNIT” in UITF.
+When you invest in a UITF, you are actually buying “units” or shares of the fund.
+That’s why there’s the word “UNIT” in UITF.
+And the price of one unit is often called NAVPU or Net Asset Value Per Unit.

 So if the NAVPU of a UITF is at P1.50 and you invest P30,000 into the fund, then you will get 20,000 units of the fund in exchange for the money you gave to the bank.